︎︎︎No More Children in My Motherland

 Walking through the streets, I encounter numerous playgrounds, mere minutes apart, in my city near Seoul.
 Yet, these spaces are eerily void of children.
 This stark reality inspired my project, No More Children in My Motherland.
 Capturing images of deserted playgrounds was hauntingly effortless; devoid of their intended users, these vibrant structures stood like functionless sculptures.
 What were once symbols of hope have become visual representations of a dystopian reality, a sorrowful landscape alarmingly close to my reality.

 The creative process of this project mirrored a game of hide-and-seek: myself, the photographer, in search of the elusive subjects - the children.
-This quest began at a playground just 200 feet from my home and expanded to an 18-mile journey to an abandoned amusement park, closed due to financial struggles.
-Over the course of several months, from late summer to winter and through 25 rolls of film, encounters with children were a rarity.
+This quest began at a playground just 200 feet from my home and expanded to the southernmost island.
+Over the course of years, encounters with children were a rarity.
 If no effective solutions are implemented, South Korea faces a risk of fading into obscurity.
 My project represents a personal crusade to report on and halt this impending disaster.

 Award #1 POY Asia︎︎︎